-Doctor of Psychology application form and application fee

-- Scores on the Graduate Record Examination (GRE) Aptitude Scales, including the writing section, as well as scores from the Psychology GRE Subject Test - One official transcript from all colleges or universities attended - Four references (forms provided in the application materials) - An in-person interview

-Transfer of up to 35 hours credit is allowed toward the Doctor of Psychology program from accredited graduate schools (transfer credit is not allowed toward practicum or internship requirements).
+- Doctor of Psychology application form and application fee - · Scores on the Graduate Record Examination (GRE) Aptitude Scales, including the writing section, as well as scores from the Psychology GRE Subject Test - · One official transcript from all colleges or universities attended - · Four references (forms provided in the application materials) - An in-person interview graduate schools (transfer credit is not allowed toward practicum or internship requirements).
 Students must have earned a grade of B or better for a course to be considered for transfer.
 In addition, only courses taken elsewhere within 7 years of the date of matriculation to the Doctor of Psychology program will be considered for transfer.
 Consult the program website for specific details concerning transfer of credit.
 Transferability of credits earned at this institution and transferred to another is at the discretion of the receiving institution.
 Consult the registrar's office for information on eligibility of transfer credit.